J.D. Davis Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.90).
+- The Padres have a 3.89 team ERA that ranks sixth among all league pitching staffs.

-- Avila (0-1) gets the start for the Padres, his third of the season.
+- In his last appearance on Sunday, the right-hander went 5 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.

-- The righty last pitched on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, allowing five earned runs while giving up five hits.
+- The 32-year-old has a 2.84 ERA and 8 strikeouts per nine innings in 18 games this season, while allowing a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.